Skip to main content

 The word 季語 (kigo) or "season word" is vital to Japanese poetry and culture.

-First Things First: Master the Basics
+First Things First: The Writing Systems

 1. Hiragana and Katakana (The Foundation)

-Need a plan?
+Need a structured approach?
 Try our Kana Challenge.

-2. Kanji (The Context)
+2. Kanji (The Long Game)

 • N5: ~100 kanji